praj0080/Assignment-1/README.md

 ## ✅ Final Notes

-- Make sure Application Insights is properly linked.
+- Ensure that you have connected Application Insights correctly.
-- Ensure your Flask logs include a clear `user_id` in a structured format.
+- Make sure having a clear user_id in a well-organized form in your Flask logs.
-- Simulate multiple accesses to `/protected` for testing.
+- Test by sending several requests to `/protected` as if it was a group of users.
-- Alerts help identify abnormal behavior or brute-force attempts.
+- Alerts assist in noticing suspicious actions of abnormality or brute-force efforts.

 ## Demo Vedio Link